ndmitchell/bake/README.md

 * _Large teams_ where there are at least several contributors working full-time on a single code base.
 * _Productive teams_ which are regularly pushing code, many times a day.
 * _Semi-trusted teams_ where code does not go through manual code review, but code does need to pass a test suite and perhaps some static analysis.
-People are assumed not to be malicious, but are falible.
+People are assumed not to be malicious, but are fallible.

 _Acknowledgements:_ The name "Bake" is thanks to Andy Adams-Moran.